pjolson/MySuiteBlog/README.md

 My name is [Patrick Olson](https://www.linkedin.com/in/patrick-olson-pmp-csm-137a9435/) and I am a NetSuite SuiteFoundation and Certified Administrator.
 I have been working in NetSuite as an Administrator, Business Analyst, Project Manager, and Consultant for over 8 years.

 I am currently available for contract work.
-Please email fill out our [Contact Form](/contact/) with any contract inquiries or blog post requests.
+Please email fill out my [Contact Form](/contact/) with any contract inquiries or blog post requests.

 <img src="./img/foundnew.jpg" width=48%>
 <img src="./img/adminnew.jpg" width=48%>